 How to Apply

-This program reflects a significant commitment for both the participant and her/his union.
+This program reflects a significant commitment for both the participant and her/his organization.
 Participants are expected to attend all six sessions and must attend a minimum of five sessions in order to successfully complete the program and earn a certificate.
-Unions must fill out a statement of support, acknowledging the time and commitment involved for the participant to attend and agreeing to fund the participant's tuition.
+The sponsoring organization must fill out a statement of support, acknowledging the time and commitment involved for the participant to attend and agreeing to fund the participant's tuition.

-Enrollment will be limited to 30 people to ensure a high-quality educational experience.
+Enrollment will be limited to 30 students to ensure a high-quality educational experience.

-We request that no more than 3 individuals apply from any single local union.
+We request that no more than 3 individuals apply from any single local union or other labor organization.

-Our goal is to select a diverse group of union leaders, from different sectors and occupations, reflecting the makeup of Minnesota's labor movement.
+Our goal is to select a diverse group of labor activists that reflects the workers and occupations found in the Minnesota labor movement.

 People of color, women and people under age 35 are strongly encouraged to apply.